 - While you're at it, try to get a speaker from EndDD.org to come by your school.

 - Practice what you preach: pull over to use your cell phone or have your passenger answer it instead.
+Teens are incredibly observant when it comes to their parents practicing what they preach, or not.

 - Don’t fiddle with your GPS en route.
 Pull over and explain the need to devote your full attention to the road.